 Obstacles are the number one reason why kayaks capsize in the middle of a trip.
 As much as possible, avoid a route that’s dotted with large rocks, protruding trees, and more if you don’t know how to maneuver around it well.
 Many kayakers were left stuck in the middle of the water after their kayak capsized and they don’t have the strength to flip it over.

-If you’re planning to go on rivers or lakes with obstacles, be prepared for it and have emergency measures whenever these impediments would jeopardize your buoyancy and safety.
+If you’re planning to go on rivers with a river kayak or lakes with obstacles, be prepared for it and have emergency measures whenever these impediments would jeopardize your buoyancy and safety.
 Never let your kayak turn into the “cabin” while you wait for rescue.

 2. Bad weather